Getting Started

 )

-After attachment, DATABASE_URL is automatically injected on the next deploy.
+After success, DATABASE_URL is automatically injected on the next deploy.
 See Environment Variables for details.
 See Pricing for available Postgres tiers.

 attach_valkey(